rurban/ctl/docs/index.md

 `CTL_USET_SECURITY_COLLCOUNTING` policy is `2`, using a customizable `sleep()` call on DDOS attack.

-A flat `hashmap` will be added with open addressing, thus no internal bucket methods, and faster, but pointers into it are disallowed.
+A flat `hashmap` and `swisstable` will be added with open addressing, thus no internal bucket methods, and faster, but pointers into it are disallowed.
 Flat sets and maps as open hashmaps and btree will support no pointer stability, and no iterator stability.

 Optimized `list`, seperate connect before and after methods.